Australia sets net zero emissions target for 2050, but no legislation | DW | 26.10.2021

 However, critics said the plan does not prepare the country's economy for a rapidly evolving world.

-“Unless the government sets the wheels in motion to cut our emissions in half by 2030, it is making climate change worse and turning its back on the opportunities," chief executive officer of the Australian Conservation Foundation, Kelly O’Shanassy, said.
+"Unless the government sets the wheels in motion to cut our emissions in half by 2030, it is making climate change worse and turning its back on the opportunities," said chief executive officer of the Australian Conservation Foundation, Kelly O'Shanassy.

 see/aw (Reuters, AP)